mendix/docs/content/en/docs/releasenotes/data-hub/_index.md

 #### Improvements

-* We added the option to provide feedback to the Catalog through a button on the right side of the screen.
+* We added a feedback option on the right side of the screen.
+Let us know if you find an issue, have a suggestion for improvement, or want to share something we are doing well!

 #### Fixes

-* We fixed an issue where uploading and cropping a custom icon wasn't working correctly.
+* We fixed an issue where uploading and cropping a custom icon did not work correctly.

 ### June 1st, 2023